TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 Have you heard of the term "pixel perfect" before?
 Pixel perfect can mean a lot of things, but here we're talking about perfectly matching _your_ layout to the original one -- down to the last pixel.

-For **Beast Mode**, try to emulate the original Multicolumn Form as closely as possible.
+For Beast Mode, try to emulate the original Multicolumn Form as closely as possible.
 Consider `font-*` properties, colors, and especially the distances around and between the elements.
 What tools are at your disposal to help you in this endeavor?
 That's right, time to have a chat with our buddy Dev Tools.

 ##### NIGHTMARE MODE